 Sometimes your SSD is properly connected to your PC, showing up in Device Manager, but not showing up in My Computer.
 In this case, perhaps the drive letter is missing on the SSD partition due to some reasons, so you can’t access it in Windows Explorer.

 Solution: Assign a Drive Letter

 Step 2.
-Here you can see all SSD partitions.
-Then select the partition which doesn't have a drive letter, and then right click it to select "Change Drive Letter and Paths…".
+Here you can see all the SSD partitions.
+Now select the partition that is missing a drive letter, right-click it and select Change Drive Letter and Paths.

-Step 1: Select the target partition on your SSD, and click "Change Drive Letter" in the left pane.
+Step 1: Select the target partition on your SSD, and click Change Drive Letter in the left pane.

 Step 2: Choose one drive letter.

-Step 3: Click "Apply" button finally.
+Step 3: Click Apply.

 Reason 5: SSD Adopts an Unsupported File System